harismexis/android-breaking-bad/README.md

 ### Overview:

-The project is written in Kotlin with Clean Architecture.
-It uses JetPack i.e. Coroutines, LiveData, Room, ViewModel and Retrofit, Glide, Dagger, Mockito-kotlin, Mockk etc.
+The project is written in Kotlin with Clean Architecture + MVVM and uses JetPack components i.e. Navigation, Coroutines, LiveData, Room, ViewModel.
+Also popular libraries have been used i.e. Retrofit, Glide, Dagger, Mockito-kotlin, Mockk etc.

 ### Description:

-The initial screen is the Home Screen which shows a list of Breaking Bad Actors with image and brief information for each item.
-If internet is not connected the items will be retrieved from the local storage (Room).
+The Home Screen shows a list of Breaking Bad Actors with image and brief information for each one.
+If internet is not available the actors will be retrieved from local storage (Room).
 Home screen also supports searching actors by name.
-The next screen is the Item Detail Screen which shows a larger image of the selected actor and more detailed information.
+There is a BottomNavigationView which navigates to Quotes, Deaths and Episodes screens.

 ### Tests:

-The project contains Unit Tests and Instrumented Tests.
+The project contains some Unit Tests and Instrumented Tests.
+More Tests will be added.

 #### Home
 ![Alt text](screenshots/home_1.png?raw=true "app screenshot")